aherbert/gdsc-smlm/docs/model_plugins.rst

 Once all the fitting has been completed the results are compared to the actual localisations and scored.
 Scoring uses distance and signal factor thresholds with an upper and lower bounds and a ramped scoring function.
 This is same as the ramped scoring used in the ``Benchmark Filter Analysis`` plugin (see section :numref:`{number} <model_plugins:Benchmark Filter Analysis>`).

-Results are scored as if all fits were accepted a single fit, or all results accepted as a doublet fit.
+Results are scored as if all fits were accepted as a single fit, or all results accepted as a doublet fit.
 The results are stored for use in the ``Doublet Filter Analysis`` plugin.
 This accumulates the scores for singles or doublets depending on the fit results that are accepted.

-Note that precomputing scoring results as only two sets (singles or doublets) is a compromise for computation speed.
-Ideally the analysis would filter the results to accept and then compute match scores for the coordinates that remain.
+Note that precomputing scoring results as only two sets (singles or doublets) is a compromise for computational speed.
+Ideally the analysis would filter the results to accept single or doublet fits and then compute match scores for the coordinates that remain.
 However in practice the coordinates of one of the doublet results is likely to match the same localisation as the corresponding single result, so totalling scores from either the single fit or doublet fit is valid.
 Using the option to ignore any candidates with neighbour candidates will ensure that no other fit results encroach within the fit window, and reduce scoring errors when summing single and doublet score results.

 Matching of fit results to localisations can be performed using different methods: